 We might express the possibilities as follows: Will the Negroes of Africa arrive at control of their own continent by violently ejecting the governing white races and by a long cycle of wars between the different Negro groups which people that continent?
-Or will the matter be settled, as the decades slip away, by an understanding far-sighted policy on the part of the white people, plus cooperative planning for the future?
-Will this be paralleled by an ability on the part of the Negro races to move slowly and wisely, to avoid bloodshed and rancour, to see through the devious ways of selfish political agents (seeking to exploit them) and demonstrate also such an outstanding capacity to handle their own affairs and produce [page 163] their own leaders that naturally and automatically, without conflict or violence, they will gather the reins of government into their own hands and gradually eliminate white control?
+Or will the matter be settled by an understanding farsighted policy on the part of the white people, plus cooperative planning for the future?
+Will this be paralleled by an ability on the part of the Negro races to move slowly and wisely, to avoid bloodshed and rancour, to see through the devious ways of selfish political agents (seeking to exploit them) and demonstrate also such an outstanding capacity to handle their own affairs and produce their own leaders that naturally and automatically, without conflict or violence, they will gather the reins of government into their own hands and gradually eliminate white control?
 Will the white nations who today commercially exploit Africa, holding on to their land tenure, relinquish their so-called rights (based on the fact that possession is nine-tenths of the law) and substitute the New Age methods of right human relations and intelligent cooperation, the sharing of resources, so rich and varied in that wonderful continent, and contribute their trained skill, their proved commercial benefits and their scientific knowledge to all that Africa has to offer of usefulness and productive materials to the world?
-An enlightened selfishness (if I may use so paradoxical a phrase) should surely prompt the European nations and the British peoples to follow a program leading eventually to the release of Africa into the hands of its own people, once they are sufficiently educated and developed.
-At the same time, a sane patience should lead the African peoples to wait and work for that time, concentrating until then on educational processes, and agricultural and economic developments.
+The [Page 110] European nations and the British peoples are now following a programme leading to the release of Africa into the hands of its own people.
+At the same time, a sane patience should lead the African peoples to concentrate on educational processes, and agricultural and economic developments.
 The destiny of this great land will clarify itself and Africa will take its place as a great centre of cultural light, shining within a civilized land.